AdobeDocs/campaign-classic.en/help/production/using/upgrading.md

 >
 >This operation should be performed only once, and only on an (**nlserver web**) application server.

 Then check whether the synchronization has generated errors or warnings.
-For more on this, refer to [Resolving upgrade conflicts](#resolving-upgrade-conflicts).
+For more on this, refer to [Resolve upgrade conflicts](#resolving-upgrade-conflicts).

 ### Restart services {#restart-services}